 Since that date, it is thought that approximately 10,000 climbers visit the 2,917-meter (9570 foot) high mountain mountain each year; it is the highest mountain in Greece and the second highest in the Balkan peninsula.

-According to the official website of the Hellenic Federation of Mountaineering & Climbing in July 1913, the Swiss man Frederic Boissonnas (1858-1946), a photographer and publisher, and Daniel Baud-Bovy (1870-1958), decided to explore Mt Olympus, fulfilling an old dream of theirs.
+According to the official website of the Hellenic Federation of Mountaineering & Climbing in July 1913, the Swiss man, Frederic Boissonnas (1858-1946), who was a photographer and publisher, and Daniel Baud-Bovy (1870-1958), decided to explore Mt.
+Olympus in hopes of fulfilling a dream of theirs.

 Swiss explorers’ dream to reach top of Olympus

-The two Swiss mountaineers arrived by boat to Litohoro from Thessaloniki and hired Christos Kakalos (1882-1976), a wild goat hunter, to be their guide.
+The two Swiss mountaineers arrived by boat to Litochoro from Thessaloniki and hired Christos Kakalos (1882-1976), a wild goat hunter, to be their guide.
 On the following day, they set off for St. Dionysios Monastery, where they arrived at noon.
-That same day they followed the old path uphill to the north of the monastery and set camp in Petrostrouga.
+That same day, they followed the old path uphill to the north of the monastery and set camp in Petrostrouga.

-On July 30, after leaving Petrostrouga and its burnt forest, they climbed up towards Skourta and after having crossed the “saddle” they reached the edge of the current Plateau of the Muses, which they immediately named the Meadow of the Gods.
+On July 30th, after leaving Petrostrouga and its burned forest, they climbed up towards Skourta, and after having crossed the “saddle,” they reached the edge of the current Plateau of the Muses, which they immediately named the Meadow of the Gods.

-On July 31, while the team had decided to return to Litochoro, they changed their minds near the monastery and attempted to climb the highest, unconquered summit of Mount Olympus.
-So they returned to Prionia, where they were faced with a terrible storm.
-The following day, although quite tired, they climbed up Mavrolongos and in the afternoon reached the hut previously mentioned where they stayed overnight.
+On July 31st, while the team had decided to return to Litochoro, they changed their minds near the monastery and attempted to climb the highest, unconquered summit of Mount Olympus.
+They hence returned to Prionia, where they were faced with a terrible storm.
+The following day, although quite tired, they climbed up Mavrolongos and, in the afternoon, reached the previously mentioned hut where they stayed overnight.

-Before dawn they set off in rather extreme weather conditions with severe fog, hail and strong winds.
-After a laborious ascent through small gullies, scree and steep, slippery rocks, they reached a narrow ridge.
-From the description it seems they climbed up straight from Zonaria.
+Before dawn, they set off in rather extreme weather conditions with severe fog, hail, and strong winds.
+After a laborious ascent through small gullies, scree and steep, and slippery rocks, they reached a narrow ridge.
+From the description, it seems they climbed up straight from Zonaria.

-The bottle was found 14 years later and was sent to Switzerland, but today it is exhibited in the Hellenic Federation of Mountaineering and Climbing’s Museum (E.O.O.A-HFMC) in Athens.
+The bottle was found fourteen years later and was sent to Switzerland, but, today, it is exhibited in the Hellenic Federation of Mountaineering and Climbing’s Museum (E.O.O.A-HFMC) in Athens.

-However, when the sky cleared up for a while, they saw another, even more impressive peak above the place where they were standing and realized they had made a mistake.
+However, when the sky cleared up for a while, they saw another even more impressive peak above the place where they were standing and realized they had made a mistake.
 Beyond frustrated, they climbed down from the craggy peak they then called Tarpiia Stone.
-However, as Boissonnas wrote later, in the heart of every mortal there is a spark of Prometheus’ fire.
+However, as Boissonnas later wrote, in the heart of every mortal, there is a spark of Prometheus’ fire.

 Kakkalos becomes official guide

-It was the secret decision the three of them had taken earlier, each one for himself without exchanging a word.
-They shared the same thought and the same feelings.
+It was the secret decision the three of them had come to earlier, each one for himself without exchanging a word.
+They shared the same thoughts and feelings.

-Without uttering a word, Kakkalos left this photography equipment at the base of the couloir and scrambled up decisively through smooth, slippery rocks, followed by the two Swiss.
-Soon, he had reached the top — the fabled top of Mount Olympus, the dwelling place of the gods.
+Without uttering a word, Kakkalos left this photography equipment at the base of the couloir and scrambled up decisively through smooth, slippery rocks, followed by the two Swiss men.
+Soon, he had reached the top—the fabled top of Mount Olympus, the dwelling place of the gods.